syeddanish41/wAlnut/README.md

 ## Why

-The long term goal of this repository is to store code that can simulate a full sized human brain in real time.
-The current short term goal is to experiment with a simplified visual pathway from an eye(that can move within a "room") to algorithms that model hierarchical regions in layer 2/3, 4, & 5 of the neocortex (70+% of the brain) to understand how a common learning algorithm needs to work.

-If we figure out the important biological computation principles behind the human brain we will be able to simulate the intelligence of 1 brain on a computer.
-This can be scaled to surpass the collective intelligence of the 7+ billion human brains on Earth.

 I believe that an intelligent machine will be able to solve many of our hardest problems and will cause many new hard problems.
 Technology has always been used to do great good and great evil and it is scary to imagine the great